Note: The ServiceNow integration is in beta.

 Setting up in Split

-To start connecting this integration to the Split application, you need to generate and copy a Split token so you can paste it into ServiceNow integration.
-To do so, do the following:
+To start connecting the ServiceNow integration to the Split application, you need to generate and copy a Split token so you can paste it into the ServiceNow integration.

-- Locate the ServiceNow selection, and click Add.
+- Find ServiceNow in the integrations list and click Add.
 The Connect to ServiceNow DevOps page appears.

 - Copy your Split token.
 You need the token to configure your Split extension in ServiceNow integration.